Nanobot Adapter

 Approval Workflows

-Contracts with effect: approve trigger the approval flow.
+Rulesets with action: ask trigger the approval flow.
 If the guard has an

 approval_backend, the adapter requests approval and waits for a decision: